 Other operational expenditures ($)

-DC Medium- and Heavy-Duty Fast Charging Infrastructure (MHD-FCI) Pathways.
+DC Fast Charging Infrastructure (FCI) Pathways for Light- and Medium-Duty (LMD) Charging Sites.

-MHD-FCI Pathway Eligibility.
-An FSE owner or designee may submit an application to receive an FCI pathway subject to the following eligibility conditions:
+FCI Pathway Eligibility.
+An FSE owner or their designee identified in subsection 95483(c)(2)(B) may submit a LMD-FCE application to certify an FCI pathway subject to the following eligibility conditions:

-The proposed FSE must be open and accessible to vehicles with a gross vehicle weight rating 8,501 lbs and greater.
+The proposed FSE must be located in California.

-The proposed MHD-FCI chargers must be:

-Located in California; and

-Located within one mile of a reading or pending electric vehicle Federal Highway Administration Alternative Fuel Corridor or on or adjacent to a property used for medium or heavy-duty vehicle overnight parking, or has received capital funding from a State or Federal competitive grant program that includes location evaluation as criteria.

-The MHD-FCI pathway application must be received on or before December 31, 2030.
+The FCI pathway application must be received on or before December 31, 2030.

-The following FSE are not eligible for MHD-FCI crediting:
+The following FSE are not eligible for FCI crediting:

 Any FSE that is permitted to operate prior to January 1, 2022; or

+Any FSE previously approved for FCI crediting; or

 Any FSE receiving or spending funds pursuant to any settlement related to any California or Federal regulation enforcement; or

 Any FSE built as a required mitigation measure pursuant to the California Environmental Quality Act.

+Any LMD-FCI FSE co-located with a HD-FCI site that is not a public LMD-FCI FSE.

-Each FSE at an MHD-FCI site must have a minimum nameplate power rating of 250 kW.
+Each LMD-FCI FSE must have a minimum nameplate power rating of 50 kW.

-Each FSE must be networked and capable of monitoring and reporting its availability for charging.
+Each LMD-FCI FSE must be networked and capable of monitoring and reporting its availability for charging.

-MHD-FCI Application Requirements.
-The applicant must submit an application in the LRT-CBTS containing the following information:
+LMD-FCI Application Requirements.
+For each site of LMD-FCI FSEs at the same address, the applicant must submit an application in the LRT-CBTS containing the following information:

-Name and address of the owner of the proposed FSE.
+Name and address of the owner of the proposed FSEs.

 Contact person for the owner entity.